 Ever since the first genuine mobile telephone call, 47 years ago, mobile technologies have been steadily evolving, with exponential increases in performance.

 Mobile networks have transitioned from one generation to the next, until 5G now, and 6G upcoming.
-Today, 5G capabilities are realized, and bring new value to Smart Industries.
+Today, 5G capabilities and applications are realized, and bring new value to Smart Industries.

 5G – Creating New Value for an Augmented Intelligence (AI) Era

 Experts anticipate 5G applications will go beyond intelligent communications to become a disruptive technology of the future, bringing faster speed, lower latency, more bandwidth, and edge computing capabilities.
 5G applications will disrupt individual lifestyles, community model and current business approaches, in almost all areas of life and industrial sectors.

 There will be trillions of non-human users utilizing 5G for machine-to-machine (M2M) communications.
 The role of 5G application is not merely about increased transmission speeds.
 5G infrastructure serves as the underlying “glue” for very diverse applications from different industries, including utility, healthcare, manufacturing, transportation and logistics, and much more.
 Today, cross-industry initiatives are already happening around the world.
 From dream to reality!

 What is 5G+ for Smart Industries?

 ．Production optimization: 5G applications can help optimize processes by capturing and analyzing real-time data from inventory activities and production machines.
 Companies will gain much more visibility into production patterns and thereby maximize workflow by identifying the best sequences of factory activities, smoothing out production cycles and reducing waste.